syncfusion-content/angular-docs/angular/Button/Easy-Customization.md

 ---
 layout: post
 title: Easy-Customization in Angular Button control | Syncfusion
-description: Learn here about getting started with Syncfusion Angular Button easy customization, its elements, and more.
+description: Learn about Easy Customization support in Syncfusion Angular Button control, its elements, and more.
 platform: Angular
 control: Button
 documentation: ug
 ---

-# Getting started with Angular Button
+# Easy Customization in Angular Button

 Button is used in all applications.
 Button size, content and content location is varied according to each application.
 Here you can see some customizable option for button that can perform easily.